 We all know that winter break is going to be here and gone in the blink of an eye.
-While it won’t seem like enough time to relax and enjoy your families, this short break will surely show itself when it comes to your on hand inventory.
-In this blog we will look at some ways that you can avoid having excess inventory, waste, and spoilage before the new semester starts.
+Even if your break is short, it will surely show itself when it comes to your on-hand inventory.
+Here are some ways to avoid having excess inventory, waste, and spoilage before the new semester starts.

-- Pull a perpetual inventory report on any or all of your items to view how much you have on hand at each site.
-This will help you identify if any items need to be transferred between sites to avoid unnecessary orders.
+- Pull a perpetual inventory report on any or all items to view how much you have on hand at each site.
+This will help to identify if any items that need to be transferred between sites to avoid unnecessary orders.

 - Pull an inventory aging report to view your received product and what might be moving slower than expected.
 This will help you decide if you want to make some last minute menu adjustments in order to use those items first.